← Back to wiki

 Fontana positions fruit alongside vegetables, legumes, and whole grains as one of the four pillars of a longevity diet: fibre-rich foods that provide vitamins, oligo-elements, and phytochemicals processed by the gut microbiome into protective metabolites (Ref 5).
 The book also highlights a 53% reduced risk of Crohn's disease with higher fruit and vegetable consumption (Ref 40), driven by pectin and other fibres feeding beneficial bacteria that produce anti-inflammatory short-chain fatty acids.

-The epidemiological data is massive.
-A meta-analysis of 95 prospective studies (Aune et al., 2017, BMJ) found fruit consumption dose-dependently reduced cardiovascular disease, cancer, and all-cause mortality, with optimal benefits around 800g daily of combined fruit and vegetables.
-The China Kadoorie Biobank -- tracking half a million people -- found daily fresh fruit consumption associated with 40% lower cardiovascular mortality and 25% lower stroke risk (Du et al., 2016).
+A meta-analysis of 95 prospective studies found fruit consumption dose-dependently reduced cardiovascular disease, cancer, and all-cause mortality, with optimal benefits around 800 g daily of combined fruit and vegetables (Aune et al., 2017, Int J Epidemiol).
+The China Kadoorie Biobank -- tracking 500,000 participants -- found daily fresh fruit consumption associated with 40% lower cardiovascular mortality and 25% lower stroke risk (Du et al., 2016, N Engl J Med).

 How to Use It

-Aim for 2-4 servings daily (about 300-400g), varied by type and season.
+Aim for 2–4 servings daily (about 300–400 g), varied by type and season.
 Always eat whole fruit, not juice.
 Pair with nuts or yogurt to slow glucose absorption and improve fat-soluble nutrient uptake.
 Use seasonal fresh fruit as dessert.
 Keep frozen berries and dried fruits on hand for year-round access.
-Fontana's sample protocol includes fruit at breakfast (with yogurt and oats) and as dessert after main meals.

 What to Pair It With